Skip to main content

 The steps and output are able to reference the input and the results of previous steps.
 This creates data dependencies between steps, determining which steps must run in sequence and which can run in parallel.

-Flows are typically defined in YAML files and can be executed by the Stepflow runtime either locally or as a service.
+Flows are typically defined in YAML files and executed by the Stepflow orchestrator, which coordinates component execution, manages data flow, and handles state persistence.

 note